chris-bailey/spring-microservices-bookstore-demo/README.md

 ### Front-end

-- **Next.js**: For server-side rendering, static site generation, and the recommended framework when using React.js.
+- **Next.js**: For server-side rendering, static site generation, and also the recommended framework when using React.js.
 - **React.js**: Popular JavaScript framework for building interactive user interfaces.
-- **Tailwind CSS**: Utility-first CSS framework to style the application.
+- **Tailwind CSS**: Utility-first CSS framework to style the front-end application.

 ## Application Architecture